silktie296/silktie296.github.io/_posts/2024-03-25-soc-automation-lab.md

 ## Conclusion

-Security Information and Event Management Systems (SIEMs) are very powerful tools for detecting threats on a network and providing constant monitoring and visibility of what is occurring within your network.
-The ability to ingest and normalize large quantities and varieties of logs.
+There are many powerful tools designed to aid in the detection and monitoring of a network.
+Security Information and Event Management Systems (SIEMs) provide the ability to ingest and normalize large quantities of data and many varieties of logs.
+Security orchestration, automation and response (SOAR) technologies help coordinate, execute and automate tasks and automation can make things a lot easier.
+It is always best practice to write documentation making case management tools indispensable.

+Shoutout to MyDFIR on YouTube for the original guide to this lab!<br/>
+I highly suggest his video series: [Intro](https://www.youtube.com/watch?v=Lb_ukgtYK_U), [Part 1](https://www.youtube.com/watch?v=XR3eamn8ydQ), [Part 2](https://www.youtube.com/watch?v=YxpUx0czgx4), [Part 3](https://www.youtube.com/watch?v=VuSKMPRXN1M), [Part 4](https://www.youtube.com/watch?v=amTtlN3uvFU), [Part 5](https://www.youtube.com/watch?v=GNXK00QapjQ), and I also highly suggest anyone interested in learning more check out the [SOC Level 1 path on TryHackMe](https://tryhackme.com/paths) as well!

 Gaining proficiency by getting hands-on experience with tools like `SIEMs` (Splunk, Wazuh), `SOARs` (Shuffle), and `Case Management` (TheHive) can only work to help you a become a effective security practitioner.

-Shoutout to MyDFIR on YouTube for the original guide to this lab!<br/>
-I highly suggest his video series: [Intro](https://www.youtube.com/watch?v=Lb_ukgtYK_U), [Part 1](https://www.youtube.com/watch?v=XR3eamn8ydQ), [Part 2](https://www.youtube.com/watch?v=YxpUx0czgx4), [Part 3](https://www.youtube.com/watch?v=VuSKMPRXN1M), [Part 4](https://www.youtube.com/watch?v=amTtlN3uvFU), [Part 5](https://www.youtube.com/watch?v=GNXK00QapjQ).
-This homelab helped me get a better understanding of how these security tools can work together to create efficient workflows and create SIEM rules to automatically detect and alert when an attack is made on our network.